 Purchasing a certificate of deposit, or CD, is a safe way to invest your money and to get a guaranteed return.

 A certificate of deposit is a savings certificate backed by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
 CDs issued by banks are insured by the FDIC, and those issued by savings accounts are insured by the NCUA.

 CDs are issued for a fixed term — anywhere from one month to five years — and pay an annual interest rate.
-Typically, the larger the principal you purchase, the larger the interest rate you can expect to get.
-They are considered a low-risk investment since they pay out a sure return.
+Typically, the larger the principal you purchase, the higher the interest rate you can expect to get.
+While the highest interest CDs may still under-perform the stock market, they are considered a low-risk investment since they pay out a sure return.

 In most cases, you cannot withdraw before it has reached its term without incurring hefty penalties.
 You also have to pay taxes on any dividends you receive when you cash it out.

 There are several types of CDs in addition to the traditional one, some of which allow you to withdraw funds early without penalty and some that offer flexibility in interest rates.

 - Brokered CD: Though traditional CDs are purchased from a bank or credit union, these are purchased from a brokerage.
 Brokered CDs typically carry a higher interest rate, but you will have to pay a fee to buy them.

 - Bump-Up CD: If interest rates rise for CDs of similar length, a bump-up CD allows you to swap out your CD for a newer one with the higher interest rate.
 You typically can only “bump up” once during the term.

 - Callable CD: Banks can recall this type of CD at any time by paying you the original deposit and any interest you earned.
 Typically, banks recall a CD because interest rates have dropped significantly.
 However, callable CDs typically start with a higher interest rate to make them more attractive to buyers.